Adyen/adyen-commercetools/docs/adr/0011-matching-adyen-notification.md

 - We will use `originalReference` (or `pspReference` if `originalReference` does not exist) or `merchantReference` as payment key for matching payment for notification.
 - For web component version 4, `pspReference` can be obtained from `makePaymentResponse` in extension module.
 It is used to update as payment key.
 Therefore we can match the payment by `pspReference` given in notification.
 - For web component version 5, `pspReference` is first provided in notification with AUTHORIZATION event.
 It is different from web component version 4, in which `pspReference` has already been provided from Adyen API response in extension module, and used to update as payment key.
 Therefore we still need `merchantReference` for payment lookup in this scenario.
-Once payment can be matched, update the payment key with `pspReference` obtained in notification.
+Once payment is found, update the payment key with `pspReference` obtained in notification.
 - For events other than AUTHORIZATION, such as REFUND, CAPTURE, CANCEL, we use `originalReference` from notification, which is the original `pspReference` obtained in AUTHORIZATION notification.
 - The notification will use the CTP payment key to fetch payment.
 It first check if `originalReference` exists.
 If yes, it finds the payment by `key` where `key in (${merchantReference}, ${originalReference})`), otherwise it finds the payment by `key` where `key in (${merchantReference}, ${pspReference})`.